marko-knoebl/cc-course-web/chapter-2-exercise-teamwork-pizza-order.md

 - `/api/pizza-search?avoid-allergen-by-name=gluten`
 - `/api/order-suggestion?max-budget=60` (suggest an array of "random" pizzas to order based on a given maximum budget (e.g. 60€))
 - ... (come up with your own ideas)

+---

+Instead of `require`, use the more modern `import` and `export` in your code (do your own research on how to use them in node)

+Note: your team will need at least node version 13 to use `import` and `export`

+---

 in your presentation, tell us a little about HTTP and REST APIs